 A security flaw was discovered in a plugin called Social Warfare, which was very popular with bloggers.
 The plugin adds social media integration and it had tens of thousands of active installations.
 The flaw allowed pages on the affected website to be redirected to other arbitrary web addresses.
 This type of vulnerability is often used to direct traffic from a hacked website to sketchy foreign pharmaceutical websites or other dubious sites.

-A well-known (and, if you want the insider drama, notoriously unbalanced) security researcher had published the details of exactly how this security vulnerability worked without giving any heads-up to the original author of the plugin.
+A well-known (and, if you want the insider drama, a total crackpot) security researcher had published the details of exactly how this security vulnerability worked without giving any heads-up to the original author of the plugin.
 This was not the normal procedure for disclosing a vulnerability.

 The normal way would be to contact the author of the plugin and let them know of the problem, allow them time to develop a patch, and once that patch was available, then publicize the vulnerability.

 Instead, the security researcher had published a full proof of concept of the exploit, which amounted to a how-to for hacking any website that had this plugin installed.
-At the time, there were about 70,000 active installations of this plugin.
+Again, at the time, there were about 70,000 active installations of this plugin.
+That’s 70,000 websites that were now sitting ducks for whichever ne’er-do-well could type fastest.

 Obviously, many were outraged about this, and many sites were hacked as a result.
-In this particular case, the goal of the hackers seemed to be to “prank” site owners by redirecting their websites to obscene content rather than to make money by redirecting to ads or pharma sites.
+In this particular case, the goal of the hackers who won this race seemed to be to “prank” site owners.
+Most hacks resulted in websites getting redirected to very obscene content, rather than redirecting to ads or pharma sites.

 Within hours, the authors of the plugin in question had released a patch, but obviously that patch needed to be installed in order to protect anyone with this plugin installed.
 Most people don’t check their websites daily for plugin updates.

-I was browsing the comments section of a news article about this breaking story on a web security forum when I saw an exchange between an account that evidently belonged to the above-mentioned rogue security researcher who’d published the exploit and a random blogger whose site had been victim to the hack.
+I was browsing the comments section of a security news article about this breaking story on a web security forum, as I do often in order to keep in the loop and keep my clients safe.
+I saw an exchange between an account that evidently belonged to the above-mentioned rogue security researcher crackpot who’d published the exploit and a random blogger whose site had been victim to the hack.

-All because of a bad plugin, a security expert who irresponsibly blabbed to the entire internet how to exploit the bad plugin, and a bunch of (probably) teenage pranksters who took advantage of the situation.
+All because of a bad plugin, a security expert who irresponsibly blabbed to the entire internet how to exploit the bad plugin, and a bunch of script kiddies (unskilled hackers) who took advantage of the situation.

 The lesson is clear: any site can be a target, because they’re not just after sites that get a lot of traffic or famous brands.
 Hacking can be a game of numbers.
 And the stakes are high.
 Make sure your site is protected!